You’ve just inherited a Java 8 codebase. 200,000 lines of business logic. Your board wants it modernised. Fast.

 The Strangler Fig Pattern enables safe incremental migration by running new AI-generated code alongside legacy systems, gradually routing traffic to the new implementation while preserving the legacy fallback for risk mitigation.

-It’s named after strangler fig trees that grow around host trees and eventually replace them, and it provides a controlled approach to modernisation.
+Named after strangler fig trees that grow around host trees and eventually replace them, the pattern provides a controlled approach to modernisation.
 Your existing application continues functioning during the modernisation effort.
 No big-bang cutover.
 No “hope this works” moments.

 Here’s how it works.
 A facade or proxy intercepts requests going to the back-end legacy system.
 This proxy routes requests either to the legacy application or to the new services.
 You start with all traffic going to legacy.
 Then you gradually shift specific functionality to the new implementation.